Skip to main content

 Data Processing Agreement (customer template)

-This DPA template applies between LawFuze AI Systems Limited (the Processor) and your firm (the Controller) when LawFuze processes personal data on your behalf.
-A counter-signed copy is available on request for any firm, including beta participants.
+This DPA applies between LawFuze AI Systems Limited (Processor) and your firm (Controller) whenever LawFuze processes personal data on your behalf under UK GDPR Article 28.
+A pre-filled, counter-signed copy is available for every firm — including beta participants — within two working days of request to legal@lawfuze.com.

 Last updated: 17 May 2026·Next review: 17 May 2027